Some US-Based Helmet Manufacturers - Old Data!

 PTI, formerly Protective Technologies International, was a very large producer of mostly inexpensive bicycle helmets, marketed primarily through discount stores such as Wal-Mart, Target, the Sports Authority and Toys `R Us.
 In mid-2002 they purchased the rights to use the Schwinn brand for helmets and other bike accessories.
 In 2008 PTI was purchased by Dorel Industries of Canada, and integrated into one of Dorel's divisions.
 We think that means the PTI brand has disappeared.

 Trek is an independent producer of quality bicycles in the U.S., and their helmet line complements their bicycle sales.
 We see Trek helmets selling in the $25 range and up in some local bike shops, but usually they are higher than that.
 Their medium-priced helmets have scored well in Consumer Reports testing.
+They bought Bontrager, and now use that brand for their helmet line.

 Where are the rest of them?
 We began this page years ago as "US-based Manufacturers."
 It's mostly history now, with few helmets made in the US.